enonic/old-xp-doc/doc/tutorials/installation.rst

 XP Installation (Video)
 =======================

-This video demonstrates how to install Enonic XP on your local computer.
+This video demonstrates how to get Enonic XP running on your local computer without installers.

 .. raw:: html